Khachverats, also known as Surb Khach or the Holy Cross Feast, is one of the most important and solemn celebrations of the Armenian Apostolic Church.

 During the Divine Liturgy, a cross is decorated with basil and flowers.
 The priest raises it and blesses the four directions of the world.

-This ritual is known as Antasdan and symbolizes peace and protection for all creation.
+This ritual is known as Antasdan and symbolizes peace, fertility, protection, and blessing for all creation.

-A procession often follows, recreating the historical return of the Cross.
+A procession often follows, symbolically recreating the historical return and exaltation of the Cross.

 Family Traditions